Networking

 formatted document.
 See our reference guide for more details.

-Whitelisting by country
+Allowing traffic by country

-- Select (or search) for the countries you wish to white list in the Only allow traffic from these Countries field
+To whitelist a country or set of countries, navigate to the Traffic Filters page (see above for instructions) and then select (or search) for the countries you wish to white list in the Only allow traffic from these Countries field.
+Then click Review changes and then Apply changes.

 Denying traffic (blacklisting)